An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Digital rectal examination (DRE)

 The DRE is a physical examination.
 The doctor inserts a gloved and lubricated finger into the patient's rectum and feels the prostate for bumps or other abnormalities.

 Controversies of screening for prostate cancer

 The concern is that routine screening for early detection of tumors may lead to invasive and unnecessary treatment for men who would otherwise die from other causes.
-The general consensus is that the test is likely not beneficial for asymptomatic men who are at an average risk for prostate cancer.
+The general consensus is that screening should be an individual’s decision based on personal preferences and risk of developing prostate cancer.